 Public space issues are often are subject to nostalgia and weak analysis.
-Space Analytics has worked on peddling and vending, public-private access interfaces affecting private property and First Amendment public forum cases.
+Space Analytics has worked on peddling and vending, public-private access interfaces affecting private property, such as eminent domain access takings, and First Amendment public forum cases.
 How public and private space and property interface and function can have significant impacts on retail property, social communication and spatial transaction costs.

 - A Public Forum

 Two publishers selling game programs on the sidewalks next to a newly opened major league ballpark were arrested several times for trespass.
 The sidewalks were leased to the ball club by the local government agency.
 The original planning documents showed these spaces were intended to be public spaces.
 But were they really?
 We assembled evidence showing there was no curtilege nor physical, visual or symbolic cues indicating these sidewalk areas were non-public.
 All entrances to the ballpark were connected to sidewalks extending from the original city street grid.
 The trial court and the Colorado Supreme Court each concluded all adjacent sidewalks were public space constituting a public forum

 Skyline Park in Denver was designed by a famous landscape architect and built in the early 1970s.
 But by the mid 1980s, most shops and restaurants immediately facing the three sequential half-blocks it occupies had closed down.
 It was recessed about four feet below pedestrian levels and had become a steeplechase for skateboards and bikes and a hangout for hobos.
 Middle-class downtowners avoided the park and adjacent retail.
 Our analysis showed an internal configuration had a maze-like quality and was disconnected from the street/sidewalk grid.
 The configuration allowed it to be socially privatized by small groups and avoided by nearby pedestrians.
 Change was opposed by many landscape architects, but it was redesigned, rebuilt and enjoyably used by the public.